bhanushalimahesh3/google-map-distance/README.md

 # google-map-distance
-Find distance and direction between two place using google map client api.
+This repository has a sample code to find distance and direction between two place using google map client api.